keboola/component-configuration-migration-tool/README.md

 # Configuration Migration Tool

-A Keboola component designed to migrate user configurations between different component when the old one is deprecated or replaced.
-This tool ensures seamless transitions by automatically copying and transforming configurations from deprecated components to their replacement versions.
+A Keboola component designed to automatically migrate user configurations from one component to another, where to former one is old or even deprecated and the latter one replaces it.
+This tool ensures seamless transitions in such cases.

 ## Overview